awsdocs/amazon-s3-user-guide/doc_source/setup-event-notification-destination.md

-# How Do I Set Up a Destination to Receive Event Notifications?<a name="setup-event-notification-destination"></a>
+# How do I set up a destination to receive event notifications?<a name="setup-event-notification-destination"></a>

 Before you can enable event notifications for your bucket you must set up one of the following destination types: